jxnl/blog/docs/writing/posts/ai-engineering-communication.md

 Traditional update formats—like stating what you did last week or identifying blockers—aren't sufficient.
 Instead, we need to shift our focus towards:

+- **Assumptions:** What are the underlying beliefs or conditions we're working with?
 - **Hypotheses:** What do we believe will happen if we make a certain change?
 - **Interventions:** What specific actions are we taking to test our hypotheses?
 - **Results:** What are the quantitative outcomes of these interventions?